chris-poed/kotlin-diary/kotlin_bites/01_first_program.md

 This is different to languages like Python or Ruby, that compile and execute in something more like real-time every time you want to run the code.

 ![Kotlin vs Python](./kotlin_vs_python.png)

-> The important thing here is that you know Kotlin compilation and execution are two different steps and that your code will be compiled, in its entirety, before being executed.
-Later on we'll see how things can go wrong at either point.

 ## Exercise